Kokanee

-Mirabilite Mounds in the Great Salt Lake Courtesy & © Mary Heers, Photographer
+Kokanee flash of red Courtesy & © Mary Heers, Photographer

 Courtesy & © Mary Heers, Photographer

-Courtesy & © Mary Heers, Phorographer
+Beaver dams obstructing Kokanee swimming upstream Courtesy & © Mary Heers, Photographer

 Courtesy & © Mary Heers, Photographer